 - Urgency.
 When you find compelling insight, and look at your customer’s unique perspective, you immediately create the third element of a successful sale: Urgency.
 When your client knows they need you to help them solve their unique problems now, the value is clear and it’s easy for them to say ‘yes’ to the sale.
 It’s also where you stop competing on price.

-Most sales organization hit reset in January.
-We’re starting at ground zero.
 Let’s make this the year that we get closer to our customers, prepare and present with impact and absolutely destroy our performance targets!
+Go get it!